tig4605246/smartcampus/README.md

 A smart campus gw daemon.
 This program also contains the test function for airbox.

-v1.8: Add return value of post to logs.

-v1.6: Remove all logs, disable threading to increase stability.

 ## Build Version

 go version go1.9.2 linux/amd64